Thank you for your interest.

 Some believe harsh and degrading prison conditions help curb criminal behavior through deterrence and subjugation.
 But research shows that these harsh conditions don’t reduce recidivism, and can actually have the opposite effect.

-In just the last five years, the Illinois Department of Corrections has been sued across multiple class action suits, on issues ranging from inadequate medical care to physical and sexual abuse at the hands of militarized tactical squads.
+In recent years, the Illinois Department of Corrections has been sued across multiple class action suits, on issues ranging from inadequate medical care to physical and sexual abuse at the hands of militarized tactical squads.
 These suits point to the degrading and potentially criminal conditions in correctional facilities, that may end up costing taxpayers millions in payouts and settlements.

 So what should we do instead?
 Investing in prison programming shown to reduce recidivism is one way to make prisons a pathway to rehabilitation, rather than an anchor that drags and keeps people down.
 Supporting programs that divert at-risk youth from criminal activity before they ever enter is another.
 Whatever path is chosen, one thing is certain: the human, social, and economic costs of our current prison state are now intolerable, and change can’t wait any longer.